Commutative Algorithms Approximate the LLL-distribution: Background and Preliminaries

+We consider algorithms that start from a state $\sigma \in \Omega$ picked from an initial distribution $\theta$, and then repeatedly pick a flaw that is present in the current state and address it.
+The algorithm always terminates when it encounters a flawless state.

-To state the algorithmic LLL criteria for fast convergence which we will be using we need to introduce two key ingredients.
+To state the algorithmic LLL criteria for fast convergence of such algorithms we need to introduce two key ingredients.
 The first one is a notion of \emph{causality} among flaws that will be used to induce a graph over $[m]$, which will play a role similar to the one of the dependency graph in the existential Local Lemma formulation.
-We note that there is a formal connection between causality graphs and (generalizations of) dependency graphs (for more details see~\cite{HV}).
+We note that there is a formal connection between causality graphs and dependency graphs (for more details see~\cite{HV}).